Louise Camrass is a London based artist.

 in 2008 she was commissioned to work with the London Philharmonic Orchestra and won Channel 4's best 4 minute documentary.

-Since having her two children Louise has focused more on painting and drawing and in 2016 was one of Saatchi Online's painters of the week.
+Since having her two children Louise has focused more on painting and drawing and in 2016 was three times Saatchi Online's painter of the week.

 Louise's videos have been likened to short stories and her paintings and drawings are concerned with similar themes of sex, death, relationships, light, atmosphere and the absurd.

-She works across mediums using what feels closest to her visual language.
+She works across mediums using what feels closest to her thoughts.